JosTorre/JosTorre.github.io/content/travels/europe/norway.md

 - __Tyholt Tower__: A tower, which at the top has an Egon restaurant with an amazing view of Trondheim and the Fjord.
 It is great for sunsets and at certain hours there's a pizza buffet.
 Expect little from the buffet as the pizzas are simmilar to frozen pizzas and there are not many varieties of them, but it is worth going there as it is 'cheap' (for norwegian standards) and for the view.
 - __Superhero Burger__: Very known place among students to go and have a burger (simmilar to a shake shack burger quality), but expensive.
 A combo with fries and soda is around 20 EUR.
 - __Golden Kebab__: Best Kebab in town!
 It might be one the most expensive kebabs you'll ever buy, but it tastes really good.
 The size is bigger than a normal kebab and has more meat than usual.
-It is next to some clubs, so ot is the best option after clubbing.
+It is next to some clubs, so it is the best option after clubbing.
 - __Grano__: The only pizza in town that was certified by italians to be authentic.
 At some hours there's a discount, when you can buy a pizza for a reduced price of 11EUR.

 __Pubs__: